 - The Web settings are not applicable to Subtitling -- when doing the encoding process we try to take as many settings as possible from the original movie (not from the Advanced Settings).

 Open Captions are rendered right into the video image, so users will not be able to turn them off or alter their size or font when viewing the video.
-The Open Captions will be encoded with the font, color, size, and positioning (top, bottom, or underneath video) as selected in your settings -- please ensure you set these parameters according to your needs.
+The Open Captions will be encoded with the font, color, size, and positioning (top, bottom, or below the video) as selected in your settings -- please ensure you set these parameters according to your needs.
 You can later use the Redo feature for free to change these values and generate a new encoded file, if you need to change them after reviewing the encoded video.

 - The font size can be set under the Caption Appearance tab.
 We recommend selecting the Custom option (in points) for large videos: 48 for 1080p videos, and 32 for 720p.